 Every time we feel there’s some prejudice inside us — being subtly scared of people of another culture, having a broad and general impression of them that lacks nuance — we feel embarrassed and think “we should correct this”.
 But how?

 In today’s age, xenophobia is on the increase everywhere.
-It’s triggered by anything involving an “other”, whether it’s against the Chinese due to the 2020 coronavirus pandemic, against anyone from the Middle East post-911, or against Syrians and Afghans (and others of Arab descent) in the 2015-onward European migrant crisis.
+It’s triggered by anything involving an “other”, whether it’s against the Chinese for political reasons, against anyone from the Middle East post-911, or against Syrians and Afghans (and others of Arab descent) in the 2015-onward European migrant crisis.

 Britain, which recently exited the European Union, has long been the least multilingual country in the region.
 It’s a correlation, definitely, but a striking one, especially when you read of sporadic incidents like people writing public signs saying “we will not tolerate people speaking languages other than English”.